Are Premenopausal Cold Flashes a Thing?

 Cleveland Clinic is a non-profit academic medical center.
 Advertising on our site helps support our mission.
 We do not endorse non-Cleveland Clinic products or services.
 Policy

-A: Yes, cold flashes are real.
-While your circadian rhythm normally makes you feel a bit cooler at night, cold flashes can be a manifestation of temperature instability — a common occurrence for women at midlife.
+While your circadian rhythm normally makes you feel a bit cooler at night, cold flashes can be a manifestation of temperature instability — a very common occurrence for women during their midlife.

 During the day, you’re likely engaging in more physical activity and less likely to experience cold flashes, but they can happen occasionally then, too.

 “During midlife your hormones are fluctuating.
 With fluctuating hormones your brain’s internal thermostat becomes more sensitive.
 This means you may suddenly notice feeling either hot or cold sensations,” Dr. Thacker says.

 It’s that inability of the body to regulate temperature at these times that causes your temperature to decrease or increase quickly.